zeke/liquid-node/README.markdown

 The programmer just has to return a `Promise` from asynchronous functions - the designer won't have to care about it.

-LiquidNode uses the popular [Q implementation](https://github.com/kriskowal/q) of Promises.
+LiquidNode uses the fast [bluebird](https://github.com/petkaantonov/bluebird) implementation of [Promises/A+](http://promisesaplus.com/) since `0.3.0`.

 ## Introduction to the Liquid template engine

 Liquid is a template engine which was written with very specific requirements:

 * It has to have beautiful and simple markup.
 Template engines which don't produce good looking markup are no fun to use.
-* It needs to be non evaling and secure.
+* It needs to be non `eval`ing and secure.
 Liquid templates are made so that users can edit them.
 You don't want to run code on your server which your users wrote.
 * It has to be stateless.
-Compile and render steps have to be seperate so that the expensive parsing and compiling can be done once and later on you can just render it passing in a hash with local variables and objects.
+Compile and render steps have to be separate so that the expensive parsing and compiling can be done once and later on you can just render it passing in a hash with local variables and objects.

 ## Why you should use Liquid